Dementia

 Preparing for an appointment

-Most likely, you'll first see a health care professional if you have concerns about dementia.
-Or you might be referred to a doctor trained in nervous system conditions, known as a neurologist.
+See a healthcare professional if you have concerns about dementia.
+You might be referred to a doctor trained in nervous system conditions, known as a neurologist.

 Here's some information to help you get ready for your appointment.